robak86/hardwired/README.md

 ```

 Module preserves its identity using `.replace`.
 A new module created this way is interchangeable with the original,
-because `.replace` accepts only a types with are compatible with the original ones.
+because `.replace` accepts only a type which is compatible with the original one.

 ```typescript
 const m1 = module('example').define('someVal', value(false));